lily-mara/lily-mara.github.io/content/posts/2024-transit-kindle/index.md

 Now obviously, there's a whole lot of information in this response.
 Let's try trimming this down to what we might need in order to render our display.
-Remember that we're trying to display the upcoming departure times for a few lines at a few known stops.
+Remember that we're trying to display the upcoming arrival times for a few lines at a few known stops.
 We'll filter out all of the fields that aren't necessary for this purpose so we can focus on what counts.